usnistgov/vulntology/specification/values/theater.md

-# Attack Theatre Types
+# Theatres
-Attack Theater is the area or place from which an attack must occur.
+The Theatre or Attack Theater is the area or place from which an attack must occur.
 Each separate theater represents varying levels of implied trust and attack surface.

 ## Values